openimis/openimis_docs/web_app_vb_user_manual.rst

 `Image163 (Batch Run Control Page)`

 The Batch Run Control Page is the central point for batch processing administration.
 Access to the page is restricted to users with the role of Accountant.
 By having access to this page, it is possible to process batches, filter, and filter for accounts.
-The panel is divided into six sections (:ref:`image163`)
+The panel is divided into six sections (:ref:`Image 163<image163>`)

   A. Batch Processing Panel.